The Early Days

 1909 Abbots Langley Scouts founded

-1913 A. Wander Ltd build a factory to manufacture Ovaltine in the Gade valley, on a site sitting between Kings Langley and Abbots Langley.
+1913 A. Wander Ltd build a factory to manufacture Ovaltine in the Gade valley, on a site on the boundary of Kings Langley and Abbots Langley.

-1914-18 Around 700 men and women from Abbots Langley and Bedmond served in the Great War (over 1000 if those from Hunton Bridge, Leavesden and Kings Langley are included).
+1914-18 Around 700 men and women from Abbots Langley and Bedmond served in the Great War.
+This number becomes over 1000 if those from Hunton Bridge, Leavesden and Kings Langley are included.

 1924 Abbots Langley Guides founded.

 1935 Abbots Langley Bowling Club established at the location still used today.

 1940 The Air Ministry requisitions land at Leavesden for an aircraft factory for the production of Halifax bombers and Mosquito fighter/bombers that played a vital part in WW2.
 After the war De Havilland used the factory to continue the manufacture and maintenance of aero engines.
 Following a number of take-overs and amalgamations the site eventually devolved to Rolls-Royce, who built helicopter engines there until 1992.
 From the 1950s to 1970s the field played host to a number of air taxi/charter companies and even scheduled services.
 Various flying schools were based there, and pleasure flights in airships were a popular attraction.